annastrik/demo-UI-API-tests/README.md

 ```bash
 npm run open-allure
 ```
-The HTML allure report also opens automatically after all frameworks-specific tests are run at once with the following commands: `npm test` or `npm run test-features`.
+The HTML allure report also opens automatically after suites or all framework-specific tests are run at once with the following commands: `npm test` or `npm run test-features` or `npm run <suitename>`.

 ## Eslint